Tchan0/Kos_Legacy_Codespace/README.md

 # Kos_Legacy_Codespace
 Simple repo to launch Kos with legacy toolchain in Codespaces

+To launch it from github, just click on the "<> Code" button, then "Codespaces" - "Create codespace on main".

 # Notes for [KallistiOS](https://github.com/KallistiOS/KallistiOS):
   * __kos__: the latest version has been downloaded and compiled.
     * To go to the kos folder: